project-copacetic/copacetic/CONTRIBUTING.md

 ### Docker Setup

-Copacetic requires Docker for patching some images.
+Copacetic requires Docker for patching images.
 To install Docker, follow the [Docker installation guide](https://docs.docker.com/engine/install/).

 If running Copa gives you the following error: